wielebenwir/commonsbooking/readme.txt

 4. User bookings list

 ## Changelog

+### 2.6 (03.02.2022)
+Notice: Version 2.5 was only a release candidate is skipped as a stable release to to technial reasons

+#### New
+* Bookings as a separate menu item, better overview in the backend.
+The bookings are no longer listed under menu item "time frame" They moved to  a new menu item "Bookings".
+* Dashboard: Revision of the dashboard.
+Now shows today's pickups and returns.
+* Reminder emails: Users will receive reminder and feedback emails before and after a booking.* Manage Usage Restrictions: Restrictions can now be managed.
+These can be notifications of broken or missing parts or the declaration of a total breakdown (e.g. due to a repair).
+Bookings that are within the affected time frame are automatically cancelled in case of a total breakdown and an info email is sent to users and CB managers.
+Notices are displayed in the booking calendar and users can be notified about changes.
+* A map view can now be set for the location page.
+The setting can be activated via the location editor.
+* Customizable booking confirmation text on booking page ("Your booking has been confirmed").
+Can now be customized in Settings -> Templates.
+* Maximum advance booking period is now customizable.The period is set to 365 days by default.
+This setting also applies to all existing time frames.
+The setting is done via the time frames.
+The time frame can thus be created for a longer or infinite period.
+Users can then always only book a maximum of x days in advance, calculated from today.
+* Thumbnail size in article and location lists now adjustable (Settings -> Templates -> Image formatting).
+* GBFS API integrated to enable standardized data exchange with other mobility platforms.
+* Calendar Legend:The booking calendar has now received a legend to explain the colors and settings of the calendar.
+* For experts: metadata sets (individual attributes / fields can be added to items or categories here).API extended (individual API releases possible).

+#### Enhanced or changed
+* The map view no longer shows pickup notes and contact details in the small preview popup, as we want to output these only in the booking process.
+Also, these options have been removed from the map settings.
+* In the export function, the custom fields created by CommonsBooking are displayed to be able to add them to the export.
+* The booking list has been revised.
+The design has been adjusted accordingly and the booking status has been integrated.
+* Export function extended with more standard fields (name of the borrower etc.).
+* In the booking calendar, the time selection in the calendar can now be reset.
+* Booking codes are now also displayed in the booking list (My bookings).
+* Pickup notes are now displayed differently in the booking calendar and in the booking confirmation.
+Attention: Template change.
+If you change the template manually, please check the adjustments and correct them if necessary.
+* For cancellations, the cancellation time is saved and displayed in the booking details view at the top of the status message.

+#### Fixed bugs
+* Locations in time frame editing are now sorted alphabetically.
+* On misconfigured servers, there could be an error related to geo-coding that prevented locations from being saved.
+Switching to a different software library should fix this bug.
+* Minor adjustments to guarantee compatibility with Wordpress 5.9 and PHP 8.

 ### 2.4.5 (10.05.2021)
 * NEW: Restrict bookings to user groups.
 It is now possible to restrict bookable timeframes to one or more user groups to restrict bookings based on these timeframes.